-Most recently we have refreshed our understanding and prioritisation of the economic, social and environmental and governance topics that matter most to our different stakeholders - building on our extensive engagement undertaken previously and ongoing in 2019-20 around the network businesses' investment plans and our Regulatory Determination for 2020-25, and our network tariff reform program.
+We continue to connect with our customers and communities to remain up to date in understanding their needs and prioritising our work based on the economic, social, environmental and governance topics that matter most to our different stakeholders - building on our extensive engagement undertaken in previous years around the network businesses' investment plans and our Regulatory Determination for 2020-25, and informing our Regulatory submission for 2025-30.

-As part of our planning process for our Regulatory Determination, we responded to our community and customer insights with a set of commitments for 2020 and beyond.
+As part of our planning process for our Regulatory Determination, we responded to our community and customer insights with a set of commitments for 2024 and beyond.
 Our Customer Commitments:

-- Affordability we continue to seek ways to make electricity more affordable - Security of supply we're here to keep the lights on -providing the peace of mind of a safe, reliable electricity supply - Sustainability we support you in the selection of your energy solutions. - Prioritisation we continue to prioritize our investment plans, including the strategies and specific investments reflected in this report.
+- Affordability we continue to seek ways to make electricity more affordable - Security of supply we're here to keep the lights on -providing the peace of mind of a safe, reliable electricity supply - Sustainability we support you in the selection of your energy solutions - Prioritisation we continue to prioritise our investment plans, including the strategies and specific investments reflected in this report.

-For more on our engagement program go to: Chapter 3 Community and Customer Engagement
+For more on our engagement program go to:

+Chapter 3 Community and Customer

+Engagement